-The economic contribution of Latinos in New York, as with U.S. Latinos broadly, is driven by rapid gains in human capital, strong work ethic, and a positive health profile.
+The economic contribution of Latinos in Arizona, as with U.S. Latinos broadly, is driven by rapid gains in human capital, strong work ethic, and a positive health profile.
 From 2010 to 2018, Latino educational attainment grew at a rate 2.5 times faster than the educational attainment of Non-Latinos.
-From 2010 to 2018, New York Latinos' labor force participation rate was an average of 1.2 percentage points higher than Non-Latinos.
-In 2018, Latino labor force participation was 1.5 percentage points higher.
+Over those 9 years, Arizona Latinos' labor force participation rate was an average of 6.0 percentage points higher than Non-Latinos.
+In 2018, Latino labor force participation was a full 8.2 percentage points higher.

-Latinos provide a very large and positive demographic punch in New York through both the addition of workers and the formation of households.
-As with population, without Latinos, the number of households in New York would have contracted from 2010 to 2018.
-During that time, the number of Latino households increased by 12.7 percent, and the number of Non-Latino households decreased by 0.2 percent.
+Latinos provide a very large and positive demographic punch in Arizona through both the addition of workers and the formation of households.
+The number of Latino households grew at a rate 3.4 times that of Non-Latinos.
+From 2010 to 2018, the number of Latino households in Arizona grew nearly 19.3 percent, while the number of Non-Latino households grew just 5.7 percent.
 A healthy rate of household formation is vital to economic growth, as new households increase current and future economic activity.